ThatXliner/bloglang/README.md

-**NOTE:** BlogLang is not completed for proper use.
-I've only made this repo available because @Cutewarriorlover wanted to see it :p

 # BlogLang

 > A parser for bloglang

 ## What is BlogLang?

-BlogLang, a.k.a.
 BlogLang, is a markup language syntactically similar to Markdown.
 It feels like markdown, with the extendibility of reStructuredText.

 It is designed for writing blogs, tutorials, and informal articles with ease.